 Thanks to the power of Ansibleopen in new window, Now we can easily operate on multiple servers at the same time, so you can easily register your servers with just one command and our Installer and Ansible will do the rest for you in no time.

 What is Ansible

 Ansible is an Open-source configuration management and application-deployment tool that can create infrastructure as code and automation playbooks developed by Red-Hat.
-In Xitoring we provide you a playbook that you can run from your Server/PC which have Ansible installed on it, it will register all of your target servers to the Xitoring panel for monitoring.
+In Xitoring we provide you a playbook that you can run from your Server/PC which has Ansible installed on it, it will register all of your target servers to the Xitoring panel for monitoring.

 How it Works!

 If you want to register multiple servers to Xitoring, you just need to navigate to the Servers page and click on the